NeerCodes/Java-Interview-KIT/README.md

   -	Multiple (via interfaces): A class implements multiple interfaces.

-10. Define polymorphism and its types in Java.
+###	Define polymorphism and its types in Java.
 Polymorphism allows methods to perform different tasks based on the object.
 Types:
-1. Compile-time (Method Overloading).
+  - Compile-time (Method Overloading).
-2. Runtime (Method Overriding).
+  - Runtime (Method Overriding).

-11. What is an interface in Java, and how does it differ from an abstract class?
+### What is an interface in Java, and how does it differ from an abstract class?
-•	Interface: A collection of abstract methods and static constants.
+  -	**Interface**: A collection of abstract methods and static constants.
-•	Can have default and static methods (since Java 8).
+  - Can have default and static methods (since Java 8).

 •	A class can implement multiple interfaces.
 Difference: